Header Image 1

 Our curriculum is designed around the Adult Pathways four areas from Entry Level 1, 2, 3 and Level 1

-Supporting a young person’s mental well-being and personal development is extremely important to ensure that our learners leave us as confident individuals who are emotionally and socially healthy and this is why the PSD thread exists in the curriculum.
+Supporting a young person’s mental well-being and personal development is extremely important to ensure that our learners leave us as confident individuals who are emotionally and socially healthy.

 Employability within Foundation Learning has a learner-centred approach.
 We are committed to supporting each of our students into the next phase of their education, employment or training by providing continual opportunities to develop skills, knowledge and confidence to make fully informed decisions about their future jobs or courses.
 We believe that all of our young people can pursue fulfilling, aspirational careers and we are committed to encouraging them to do so.